jhudsl/tidyversecourse/docs/05-prediction.md

 ![](https://camo.githubusercontent.com/ca8c32d6ead89207c9bd0bc8dd1918d40e38f19f/68747470733a2f2f646f63732e676f6f676c652e636f6d2f70726573656e746174696f6e2f642f3173446f6a6b5072593254355f71775432624c442d384452476355486965314e39493935653655324a696d632f6578706f72742f706e673f69643d3173446f6a6b5072593254355f71775432624c442d384452476355486965314e39493935653655324a696d63267061676569643d67336461343162643136615f305f323332)

 Here, we see the variables listed along the top with percentages summarizing how many observations are missing data for that particular variable.
 Each row in the visualization is a different observation.
 Missing data are black.
 Non-missing values are in grey.
-Focusing again on brainwt, we can see the 27 missing values visually.
+Focusing again on `brainwt`, we can see the 27 missing values visually.
 We can also see that sleep_cycle has the most missingness, while many variables have no missing data.

 ### Shape